seeekr/crudl/README.md

 * [Credits & Links](#credits--links)

 ## Architecture
 The CRUDL architecture (depicted below) consists of three logical layers.
 The connectors, views, and the react-redux frontend.
 We use React and Redux for the frontend, which consists of different views such as *list*, *add*, and *change* view.
 The purpose of the connectors layer is to provide the views with a unified access to different APIs like REST or GraphQL.
-You configure the connectors, the fileds, and the views by providing a [admin](#admin).
+You configure the connectors, the fields, and the views by providing an [admin](#admin).
 ```
 +-----------------------+
 |     React / Redux     |